DimitraK92/Your_New_House_Mate_TeamProject/README.md

 # YourNewHouseMate

-Final group project for the PeopleCert C Sharp Coding Bootcamp (CB13, February 2021).
+Final group project for the PeopleCert C# Coding Bootcamp (CB13, February 2021).

 This application simulates a platform where people can find roommates for their house.
 The matching is done via an algorithm which compares answers to questions in a test which all the users need to complete.
 Results are presented with a match percentage and let the user choose with that in mind.
 A supposed premium version allows the user to see the other person's answers to the test.